open-telemetry/opentelemetry-java/exporters/jaeger-proto/README.md

-# OpenTelemetry - Jaeger Proto
+# OpenTelemetry - Jaeger Proto (DEPRECATED)

-External use of this artifact is deprecated.
+> **NOTICE**: External use of this artifact is deprecated.
 It will not have any changes in the future but will continue to be published as is until 2.0.0.

 [![Javadocs][javadoc-image]][javadoc-url]